 For more details, see Richard’s public profile on LinkedIn at:

 Strategist at MinEx Consulting

 John is a minerals industry strategist, economist, and geologist.
-He began working at MinEx Consulting in early 2018.
+He will start work at MinEx Consulting in early 2018.

 He is currently finishing a PhD entitled “Using scenario planning to improve the integration of geological, technical, economic, environmental and socio-political factors in minerals exploration management and strategy” at the Centre for Exploration Targeting, The University of Western Australia.